 A doctor may prescribe stronger pain relievers for the temporary relief of severe pain.
 They may also recommend steroid injections at the site of the pain or muscle relaxants.

 Although a thrown out back is not always preventable, a person can take steps to help make sure that they do not strain or hurt their back.
-Some preventive measures include:
+Some

 - stretching and exercising the back regularly